giorgeabdala/rust-polkadot-challenges/src/advanced/challenge_07.md

-## Challenge 7: Inherents - Timestamp and External Data (Simplified)
+## Challenge 7: Inherent Data Provider

 **Difficulty Level:** Advanced
-**Estimated Time:** 2 hours
+**Estimated Time:** 1.5 hours

 ### Objective Description

-You will implement a simplified inherent data system that demonstrates how mandatory information (like timestamps) is included in every block.
-This challenge focuses on understanding the core concept of inherents with essential external dependencies.
+You will implement an inherent data provider system that simulates how external data is included in blocks during the block construction process.
+This challenge focuses on understanding how Substrate handles inherent transactions and how external data sources are integrated into the blockchain.

 **Main Concepts Covered:**
-1. **Inherent Data:** Mandatory data included in every block
+1. **Inherent Data:** External data that must be included in blocks
-2. **Timestamp Inherents:** Block timestamp management
-3. **Data Validation:** Ensuring inherent data correctness
+2. **Provider Pattern:** Systems that supply data for block construction
-4. **Block Construction:** How inherents are included during block building
+3. **Block Construction:** How inherents are integrated during block building
+4. **Data Validation:** Ensuring inherent data meets requirements
+5. **Timestamp Inherents:** Time-based data that's essential for blockchain operation

 ### Project Setup